-While the above risk reductions are our best estimate, we recognise that there is significant uncertainty in quantifying the effectiveness of security measures.
-Hence, results will be subject to sensitivity analyses that considers the minimum (lower bound) risk reduction needed for a security measure to be cost-effective.
+While the above risk reductions are our best estimate, which in many cases are based on conservative assumptions, it is recognized that there is significant uncertainty in quantifying the effectiveness of security measures.
+Hence, results will be subject to sensitivity analyses that will also consider the minimum (lower bound) risk reduction needed for a security measure to be cost-effective.